-Paul Simon has set 2018 tour dates for North America and Europe, being called "Homeward Bound, The Farewell Tour."
+Paul Simon has added 2018 tour dates for North America, being called "Homeward Bound, The Farewell Tour."

 In 1993, the singer played a "Farewell" concert in 1993 with Art Garfunkel.
 Ten years later, the two were touring the world again.
-Now in 2018, Simon is saying Farewell again.
-Simon has said he will continue playing some concerts, especially for charitable causes, but his days touring the world are numbered.
+Take the word "Farewell" with a grain of salt, as Simon has said he will continue playing some concerts, especially for charitable causes, but his days touring the world are numbered.
 Scroll below the tour dates on this page for his full statement to fans.

 Paul Simon Tour Dates and Tickets

 When do Paul Simon 2018 tour tickets go on sale and what is the presale code?